Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 - supporting material as relevant to your project, including examples of your work, bios of additional artists, and letters of support or permission from participants, communities, First Nations organisation, and Elders.

 You should submit support material with your application.
-The peer assessors may review this support material to help them gain a better sense of your project.
+Industry Advisors may review this support material to help them gain a better sense of your project.

 We do not accept application-related support material submitted via post.
 Application-related material received by post will not be assessed and will be returned to the sender.
 If you think you will have difficulty submitting your support material online, or need advice on what type of material to submit, please contact Artists Services.